chriskrycho/v5.chriskrycho.com/site/notes/2025/03/Yes Hallucinations are the Least Dangerous Exactly.md

 ---

-I alluded to this in a link earlier, but I think it’s worth bringing back up more explicitly here: [my StaffPlus New York talk][spny] last fall hammers on just why you also ought to be a bit more skeptical about Willison’s advice about code review as well as about <abbr>LLM</abbr>s more generally as part of a *code-authoring* workflow.
+I alluded to this in a link earlier, but I think it’s worth bringing back up more explicitly here: [the talk I gave at StaffPlus New York last autumn][spny] explains why you also ought to be a bit more skeptical about Willison’s advice about code review as well as about <abbr>LLM</abbr>s more generally as part of a *code-authoring* workflow.
 And again: this without implying they can never be useful or are always wholly bad; but at a minimum to say that the skepticism bar ought to be much higher and we need to think a lot harder about exactly the kinds limitations the non-rant parts of Willison’s post acknowledges!